 There are a handful of different versions of Scattegories online.
 My personal favorite is this Scattergories list generator from Swellgarfo.
 (If you don’t like that layout, there’s an alternate design.)
 You’ll need to share your screen for this one if you want to play it on Zoom.
 From there, it’s pretty simple.
 Just make sure everyone has a piece of paper, a pencil, and the propensity to tell the truth about their answers.

-If you need a crash course in Zoom Scattegories: Screen-sharing Edition, here’s how you can play:
+If you need a quick course in Zoom Scattegories: Screen-sharing Edition, here’s how you can play:

 - Have one person go to Swellfargo’s Scattergories game or a site.
 They’ll then share their screen so you’re all looking at the same list.
 (You can access the “Share Screen” option by clicking on the green arrow at the bottom of your video or by clicking the Zoom icon in the top right corner of your Mac.)